dreamgrove/dreamgrove/content/guardian/Shadowlands-Guardian-FAQ.md

 * Defensively:

-  * Nature’s Order Will (NOW) - Will see use in cutting edge keys and in early raid progression when undergeared.
+  * {{< spell 339063 "The Natural Order's Will" >}} (NOW) - Will see use in cutting edge keys and in early raid progression when undergeared.
 Paired with Survival of the Fittest and Tough as Bark at Rank 7, this allows for 36% uptime on 30% DR  (Drops from Huntsman Altimor, Castle Nathria)

-  * Lycara’s Fleeting Glimpse (Lycara's) - Decent Barkskin uptimes, but currently falls victim to the proc happening within the first 45sec of combat and not after 45 sec of combat which makes it a bit unreliable in a dungeon environment though it has *some* potential play for shifting into Owl Form and Starfalling.
+  * {{< spell 340059 "Lycara’s Fleeting Glimpse" >}} (Lycara's) - Decent Barkskin uptimes, but currently falls victim to the proc happening within the first 45sec of combat and not after 45 sec of combat which makes it a bit unreliable in a dungeon environment though it has *some* potential play for shifting into Owl Form and Starfalling.
 (Drops from Mordretha, Theater of Pain)

 * Offensively:

-  * Luffa-Infused Embrace (Luffa's) - Big Thrash Damage, also provides another stack of Rend and Tear. ((Drops from Kryxis the Voracious, Sanguine Depths))
+  * {{< spell 339060 "Luffa-Infused Embrace" >}} (Luffa's) - Big Thrash Damage, also provides another stack of Rend and Tear. ((Drops from Kryxis the Voracious, Sanguine Depths))

-  * Circle of Life and Death (Circle) - If you cat/owl weave it's equal to luffa in ST. (Drops from Stone Legion Generals, Castle Nathria)
+  * {{< spell 338657 "Circle of Life and Death" >}} (Circle) - If you cat/owl weave it's equal to luffa in ST. (Drops from Stone Legion Generals, Castle Nathria)

-  * Draught of Deep Focus (DoDF) - In pure ST, this will be the best leggo offensively for Kyrian and Venthyr.
+  * {{< spell 338658 "Draught of Deep Focus" >}} (DoDF) - In pure ST, this will be the best leggo offensively for Kyrian and Venthyr.
 It'll be Best ST option for all convenants if you catweave.
 If you moonfire, rake, rip, or rejuve more than one target this becomes useless and the effect does not see use.
 (Drops from The Great Vault)

 * Both:

-  * Ursoc’s Fury (UFR) - Consistent absorb, more Thrash damage, falls off the higher you push in keys.
+  * {{< spell 339056 "Ursoc’s Fury Remembered" >}} (UFR) - Consistent absorb, more Thrash damage, falls off the higher you push in keys.
 Most players will not reach the thresh hold where it'll be weaker than NOW.
 (Drops from Torghast, Coldheart Interstitia, Layer 3+)

 *Coldheart Interstitia is in the 3rd week cycle of Torghast wings so we can't get UFR until Dec 8/9th.
 NOW comes from the raid so that also has to wait until Dec 8/9th.*